informedcitizenry/6502.Net/README.md

             inc myvariable+1
 +           ...
 ```
 Segments are conceptually identical to macros, except they do not accept parameters and are usually used as larger segments of relocatable code.
-Segments are defined between `.segment`/`.endsegment` blocks with the segment name after each closure directive.
+Segments are defined between `.segment`/`.endsegment` blocks with the segment name after each closure directive, then
+are declared into the source using the `.dsegment` directive, followed by the segment name.
+Unlike macros, segments can be declared before they are defined.
 ```
             .segment zp